zalavariandris/PyVideoPlayer/README.md

 - [ ] expusure, gamma
 - [ ] LUT
 - [ ] give it a better name : )
+## TESTS TODO
+- [ ] open single file
+- [ ] first and last frame equal.
+Only a singlie frame.
+Test zoom with timeslider

 ## Build with PyInstaller
 > pyinstaller VideoPlayer/main.py